What Is Mass Formation Psychosis?

 Takeaway

 Mass formation psychosis and mass formation hypnosis can be considered debunked theories that have been promoted by an American doctor named Robert Malone and a Belgian psychology professor named Mattias Desmet.
 However, phenomena like groupthink and mass hysteria are generally accepted and can explain some forms of group behavior.
-If you’ve been impacted by groupthink, mass hysteria, or other group dynamics that have led to anxiety or other mental health concerns, it may be helpful to reach out to a licensed therapist in person or online.
+If you’ve been impacted by groupthink, mass hysteria, or other group dynamics that have led to anxiety or other mental health concerns, reaching out to a licensed therapist in person or online may be helpful.

 Are you living with symptoms of psychosis?